Optimize the Core Web Vitals for low end devices

 Focus on predictable, consistent layouts with minimal overrides.
 Use a small set of utility classes rather than complex component-specific styles.
 That helps both the browser's CSSOM construction and developer maintainability.

-For above-the-fold content, inline only what’s absolutely necessary.
+For above-the-fold content, inline only what's absolutely necessary.
 Lazy-load the rest, but keep the split minimal and clear.
-Avoid tools that guess what is "critical CSS", define it manually and surgically.
+You can use the Critical CSS Generator as a starting point, but define your critical CSS manually and surgically for the best result.

-- No script should block rendering: Ensure all non-essential scripts are non-blocking.
+• No script should block rendering: Ensure all non-essential scripts are non-blocking.
 Use async or defer attributes on your <script> tags.
-If a script isn’t essential for the initial page load or user interaction, it must not be synchronous.
-Otherwise, you’re just throwing away precious milliseconds.
+If a script isn't essential for the initial page load or user interaction, it must not be synchronous.
+For a complete overview of deferral techniques, see 16 methods to defer JavaScript.

-functions to fire scripts when the browser is idle.
-This allows you to offload heavy tasks without disrupting critical rendering paths. - Use the Client Capability Score to selectively load nice-to-have scripts: The Client Capability Score isn’t just a metric but a tool to optimize for user experience.
-On low-end devices, reduce the number of scripts loaded and choose lighter alternatives.
-If the user has limited memory or an older CPU, don’t waste resources loading resource-heavy scripts.
+• Use the Client Capability Score to selectively load scripts: Use the score to decide what to load.
+On low-end devices, reduce the number of scripts and choose lighter alternatives.
+If the user has limited memory or an older CPU, don't waste resources loading heavy scripts.
 Prioritize performance over vanity features that might impress on high-end devices but frustrate on low-end ones.

 Use system fonts or at least avoid heavy custom fonts